sainair/sainair/README.md

 I'm a Computer Science student at **UT Dallas**, graduating **May 2028**.
 I'm an aspiring Software Engineer with a passion for learning, collaborating and building.

 I moved to the US from Doha, Qatar for college and I speak English, Malayalam and Hindi.
+I have a fascination for languages and am able to read Tamil, Arabic (with minimal understanding), and Urdu.

 ---

 ## What I build